7 Great Sources Of Vitamin D You Might Not Have Thought Of

 Sunny supplements

-Gloom getting you down?
-Even if the days are technically getting longer, it’s easy to get into a slump when the rain pours all day and the sun sets in the early afternoon.
+Seasonal affective disorder getting you down?
+It’s easy to get into a slump when the rain pours all day and the sun sets in the early afternoon.
 Sun, are you out there?
-If you’re feeling especially down about it, you might be lacking in Vitamin D, which can act as a mood regulator and which we usually get from the sun.
-That said, some foods are also great sources of Vitamin D. Here are seven you should incorporate into your next meal for a happy boost.
+If you’re feeling especially down about it, you might be lacking in vitamin D, which can act as a mood regulator and which we usually get from the sun.
+That said, some foods are also great sources of vitamin D. Here are some to incorporate into your next meal for a happy boost.

 Fish is a good source of vitamin D